dinaabuzeena/city-explorer/README.md

 Finish time:11

-Actual time needed to complete: alot of time
+Actual time needed to complete: a lot of time